wlillisdev/hiking-hub/README.md

   <img src="static/readme/moscow.png" alt="MoSoCoW Method" width="350"/>

 - User Stories
-  - The whole project was broken down in 18 individual user stories, each user story was a self-continued development mini project that helped reach the overall goal of the website.
+  - The whole project was broken down in 18 individual user stories, each user story was a self-contained development mini project that helped reach the overall goal of the website.
 They were enterd into github as github issues.
   - [View List of 18 User Stories] (https://github.com/wlillisdev/hiking-hub/issues)
   - Specific acceptance criteria were allocated for each user story and a list of tasks were also established.
 Each task would need to be completed to ensure acceptance criteria is met.
 See example below.
   ![Issue Example](static/readme/user_story.png)